isthatyoung/Face-emotion-recognition/README.md

 ### Testing
 * 3589 Testing set of FER2013.
 * Extended Cohn-Kanade Dataset(CK+)
-This dataset has 7 facial expression categories (angry, Contempt, Disgust, Fear, Happy, Sadness, Surprise).
+This dataset has 7 facial expression categories (angry, contempt, disgust, fear, happy, sadness, surprise).
 Totally 327 images with emotion labels.
 Because it has one label **Contempt** with our training set, so we test on CK+ without "Contempt" images.